AlejandroMus/kracs/README.md

 - The alias _casa_ is for CASA5.7.
 On the other hand, _casa6_ will invoke CASAv6 (needed for SYMBA but not working poltools).
 - The file "requirements.txt" is used for installing necessay packages for Python2.7 (e.g., numpy, scipy...).
 - One needs to do _conda activate ehtim_ for having the conda env. with ehtim, ehtplot and DMC.
-- To have operative ehtplot, please copy and paste this command _cp -r ehtplot /home/$NAME/.local/lib/python3.6/site-packages_

 # TODO